solana-foundation/developer-content/docs/core/cpi/how-to-cpi.md

 sidebarSortOrder: 1
 ---

-This example demonstrates how to transfer SOL using a Cross Program Invocation (CPI).
-Included below are three different, but functionally equivalent implementations that you may come across when reading Solana programs.
-Here is a final reference program on
+This example demonstrates how to transfer SOL using a [Cross Program Invocation (CPI)](/docs/core/cpi).
+Included below are three different, but functionally equivalent implementations that you may come across when reading or writing Solana programs.
+Here is a final reference program on [Solana Playground](https://beta.solpg.io/github.com/ZYJLiu/doc-examples/tree/main/cpi).
-[Solana Playground](https://beta.solpg.io/github.com/ZYJLiu/doc-examples/tree/main/cpi).

 ## Starter Code